azizfcb/Abdelaziz-Dabbabi/index.md

 ```
 This is a nodejs/puppeteer helper that bulk searches and takes automated screenshots of parcels being shipped by Tunisian Post ...
 Available [here](https://github.com/azizfcb/azicolis-checker)
 ### Collaboration
-Available to hire and open to collaborate with you on your projects throuh [upwork](https://www.upwork.com/freelancers/~01d23ae053d58877c2) 🤝
+Available to hire and open to collaborate with you on your projects through [upwork](https://www.upwork.com/freelancers/~01d23ae053d58877c2) 🤝

 ### Support or Contact
 Want to reach out?
 I'm all over the internet, shout out an e-mail at [dabebi.abdelaziz@gmail.com](mailto:dabebi.abdelaziz@gmail.com), ping me on [Facebook](https://www.facebook.com/fcb.simao), [Twitter](https://twitter.com/3azzouzana) or add me on [LinkedIn](https://www.linkedin.com/in/abdelazizdabebi/) 👋👋